entur/gbfs-validator-java/README.md

 Uses the official json schema to validate files.

+## Usage

+Create an instance of `GbfsValidator`:

+    GbfsValidator gbfsValidator = GbfsValidatorFactory.getGbfsJsonValidator();

+The `GbfsValidator` interface has two methods:

+### Validate a set of GBFS Files

+Validate a set of GBFS files by providing a map of InputStreams, keyed by filename.
+The input streams maybe come from an HTTP response or from files.
+This validation method will apply custom rules (see below), by dynamically patching the static JSON schemas using data from the files themselves.

+    gbfsValidator.validate(
+      Map.of(
+        "gbfs", gbfsInputStream,
+        "system_information", systemInformationInputStream
+        ...
+      )
+    );

+### Validate a single GBFS file

+Validate a single GBFS file by providing a filename and an InputStream.
+This validation method will not apply any custom rules, but will validate only using the static JSON schemas.

+    gbfsValidator.validate(
+      "system_information", systemInformationInputStream
+    );

+### Using the validation results

+The validation methods above will return an instance of `ValidationResult`.

+TODO: add more documentation here - consider turning ValidationResult and friends into interfaces or records...?

 ## Additional validation rules

 The interface `CustomRuleSchemaPatcher` enables adding additional rules dynamically by schema patching: